 Due to certain events and culture, each generation shaped the people in it.
-Each generation has both good and bad characteristics.
+Each generation has both good and bad characteristics, some are living well, others not so much.
 This entry focuses on the traditionalists.

 I was watching the The Office (US version) one day, and I realized how much office romance goes on in that show.
 I knew it’s a fictional TV show, but that show was a social commentary on what goes on at today’s offices.
 I also read an article saying that about 40% of the workers had an office romance.

 After college, single people have limited options on finding a date.
-They spend most of their time at work and less time marketing themselves the right way.
+They spend most of their time at work and less time on learning how to do social media, digital marketing and other self promotional strategies the right way.
 So it’s logical that people find their love at their workplace.
 Is that a good idea?
 Most of the time, the answer is no.